 Texoma has a long-standing relationship with our local economic developers in all three counties.
-We partner in numerous projects each year, provide employment data to them, serve on boards and committees, meet with their prospects and attend their events.
+We partner in multiple projects each year, provide employment data to them, serve on boards and committees, meet with their prospects and attend their events.
 Multiple economic developers have provided cash match for the Texas Industry Partnership Grant, High Demand Job Training Grants, teacher externship grants and serve on our board and committees.
 Economic developers assisted with Texoma's purchase of economic modeling software that provides real-time labor market information to not only our economic developers but also to our education and employer partners.
-Texoma's Executive Director meets regularly with our economic development partners and 2021 will be her second term serving as the Chair of the Sherman Economic Development Corporation.
+Texoma's Executive Director meets regularly with our economic development partners and 2023 will be her third term serving as the Chair of the Sherman Economic Development Corporation.

 Texoma plays a vital role in assisting unemployment insurance (UI) claimants in obtaining employment.
 We provide assistance to claimants in setting up their WorkInTexas application so they will be able to obtain as many job matches as possible and also provide resume assistance through the WorkInTexas resume feature.
-Resume creation assistance can also be obtained through use of software available in our workforce centers.
+Resume creation assistance can also be obtained through use of software available in our workforce centers and on WorkInTexas.com.
 We also provide assistance to claimants job search assistance videos in both English and Spanish that are posted on our website.
 These videos include topics such as Resume-Chronological and Resume-Functional.
 A WorkInTexas workshop is provided both in-person and virtually to teach job seekers how to create, edit, and monitor their WorkInTexas application.
 Many questions about unemployment insurance claims are responded to by staff at all workforce centers daily.
-Workforce staff offer also assistance to claimants in contacting the unemployment offices in Texas for assistance with their claim and responses to specific questions about their application.
-During the height of the Novel Coronavirus COVID-10 pandemic period, staff were responding to over 4,000 calls a week from UI claimants needing assistance with their UI application.
+Workforce staff also offer assistance to claimants in contacting the unemployment offices in Texas for assistance with their claim and responses to specific questions about their application.

 Staff also offer a private location in each of our centers for claimants to make calls to the State's Unemployment Insurance department for assistance with their claim or for appeals hearings.
-Texoma provides both an in-person and through our website a Worker Profiling Orientation through the Reemployment Services and Eligibility Assessment Program (RESEA).
-The RESEA program targets claimants who are identified by the state's Unemployment Insurance department through statistical modeling as most likely to exhaust benefits.
+Texoma provides both an in-person and through our website a Worker Profiling Orientation through the Reemployment Services and Eligibility Assessment Program The RESEA program targets claimants who are identified by the state's (RESEA).
+Unemployment Insurance department through statistical modeling as most likely to exhaust benefits.
 The state's statistical modeling includes metrics such as work and other related factors, including, but not limited to length of workforce attachment, occupational field, wage, and location.
-Information and assistance is provided the RESEA program to help claimants find new employment as quickly as possible through the development of an individualized employment plan and the provision of customized job search assistance and customized labor market information to assist claimants in targeting in-demand industries and occupations for quicker attachment to the workforce.
-Customers interested in training opportunities are assessed and enrolled in the Workforce Innovations and Opportunities Act (WIOA) Dislocated Worker Program to provided further assistance in their career plans and employment opportunities.
+Information and assistance is provided the RESEA program to help claimants find new employment as quickly as possible through the development of an individualized employment plan and the provision of customized job search assistance and customized labor market information to assist claimants in targeting in-demand industries and occupations for guicker attachment to the workforce.
+Customers interested in training opportunities are assessed and enrolled in the Workforce Innovations and Opportunities Act (WIOA) Dislocated Worker Program to provided further assistance in their career plans as well as in training and employment opportunities.